Westover Planning Issues July 2015

 Asda way to wreck a lovely view

-A more contentious issue was the plans by ASDA stores to insert an aed filling station onto the site of the former East Quay Medical centre.
+A more contentious issue was the plans by ASDA stores to insert an automated filling station onto the site of the former East Quay Medical centre.
 This already had planning permission but we had previously objected in order to try to prevent them ploughing into some demolition process before they dealt with the road infrastructure and for fear of the loss of a key riverside view.
 Trees needed preserving as a screen.
 The panel felt the filling station was a bad move in a town centre location and some felt Sedgemoor had made a major mistake in giving the site to ASDA as part of it’s original deal-especially as the promise was for retail use of the building as a ‘George’s’.
 On this occaision they were seeking a variation of their conditions, so we objected and insisted on a safe and suitable highway system in place first.

 A County Council officer tries out the new Wembdon road crossing